Allen-Tildesley/examples/GUIDE.md

 in the Supplementary Information associated with their papers.
 They are not responsible for our (Fortran) program!

+### Lennard-Jones MD programs
+First we look at the MD (and related) programs, which use the cut-and-shifted potential.
 Here we compare with typical test runs from our programs using default parameters, _N_=256, except where stated.
 Note that _E_ is the total internal energy per atom, that _C_ is short for _C<sub>v</sub>_ (per atom) and _P_ is the pressure,